wokeblunt/degen-flip/README.md

 Ser, this is a casino.
+Don't expect to get rich

+launching soon...